JamieMagee/aur-packages-template/README.md

 ## How it works

-Check out [the break down on my blog][4] for a detailed walkthrough.
+Check out [the breakdown on my blog][4] for a step-by-step walkthrough.
 The short version is:

 1. Renovate will open PRs to update the `pkgver`